mikkoparviainen/commanderx16demos/README.md

 ## Demos

-There is only one demo at the moment.
-They are written for the [ACME compiler](https://github.com/meonwax/acme) but can probably be reasonably easily ported to other ones.
+The demos are written for the [ACME compiler](https://github.com/meonwax/acme) but can probably be reasonably easily ported to other ones.
 I have written these using the CX16 320x240 8bpp mode (mode 7), because it has the easiest pixels to use.
 Modifying the code to work in other modes is of course possible and a good learning experience.